jakobbbb/pvs-uebung-2/pvs.md

 overhead of task creation and scheduling overpowers the benefits of parallelization.
 The opposite applies to list larger than the threshold.

+The value of the threshold depends on the amount of overhead.
+Because variant C has the least overhead, it's threshold for parallel vs. serial execution of 100 is the lowest among the variants.
+The more overhead there is to a parallel execution, the larger the list must be for parallelization to be effective.